Picovoice/rhino/binding/react/README.md

 ```

 Additional engine options are provided via the `options` parameter.
-Set `processErrorCallback` to handle errors if an error occurs while processing audio.
 Use `endpointDurationSec` and `requireEndpoint` to control the engine's endpointing behaviour.
 An endpoint is a chunk of silence at the end of an utterance that marks the end of spoken command.